Klemeesi/ts-insp/README.md

 -   _JSON_ - Export to JSON file.
 If you just want to log the dependencies in JSON for future use, it is possible
 -   _HTML_ - Export the dependency tree to HTML file.
 Currently only one HTML template is available that renders everything in tree shape.
 -   _PNG_ - Same as HTML but the HTML output is rendered to png
+-   _SVG_ - SVG output format generated with d3.
+Created based on the HTML output

 ## Examples